rx-gy/autolinux/README.md

 ## mini.iso
 TODO: fix the grub text - currently barely readable on white image.
+> [!NOTE]
+> The installer only works while the kernel is relatively synchronised with the sid repos.
+This means you shouldn't assume an installer built now will work in a month.

 ## build_iso.sh
 This script builds an iso somewhat manually.
 Makes a whole bunch of assuptions about source and folders etc. (See [References](/README.md#references))